tenderlove/the_metal/README.markdown

 * A middleware framework **should not** be defined by Rack 2.0.
 * Test should ensure webserver compatibility

+If you have ideas for changes, please open a ticket or send a pull request.
+Let's make the HTTP landscape for Ruby even more amazing!

 ## LICENSE:

 (The MIT License)